Andrejkf/solution_advanced_lane_finding/report_template.md

 2. Find the chess inner corners using cv2.findChessboardCorners.
 3. Get a list of object points and image points.
 4. Get camera matrix and distortion coeffients using cv2.calibrateCamera.
-5. apply camera matrix and distortion correction to chess images.
+5. Apply camera matrix and distortion correction to chess images.

 These steps are ilustrated below:
 <br/> ![alt text][image1]